tmskrtsz/mediatheme/README.md

 ## To Do:
 - [x] Link styles.
 - [x] Category list on index.
+- [x] Make the header accessible on scroll up.
 - [ ] Information sections on front page that can be edited through the admin panel.
 - [ ] Post type icons in the blog post gallery.
 - [ ] Social media links on the post page.